 We gather critical evidence, such as accident reports, witness statements, maintenance logs, and video footage.
 We work with top experts to reconstruct the accident scene and build a powerful, evidence-based foundation for your train and Metrolink accident claim.

-Filing the Claim and Managing Paperwork
+Step 2: Filing Your Claim and Handling All Paperwork

 The legal process involves strict deadlines and mountains of paperwork.
 In California, the statute of limitations puts a time limit on your right to file a lawsuit, so acting quickly is essential.
 Our team handles every form, filing, and communication for you.
 We make sure all documents are submitted correctly and on time, protecting your right to compensation.